SAMA-Communications/.github/profile/README.md

-# SAMA - Next-Gen open source chat server
+# SAMA - Next-gen open source Chat server

 Welcome to the official GitHub organization for SAMA (Simple but Advanced Messaging Alternative) chat server!
 SAMA is an open-source chat server designed for secure, efficient, and real-time communication across mobile and web applications.